slyzowo/Baldr/README.md

 ## Baldr
-An open source discord app
+An open source discord app made as an alternative to the bigger discord apps

 ## Dependancies
 - [Node.js](https://nodejs.org/)